You’re not wrong. But you might not be doing everything you can to set yourself up for a long, comfortable life after work.

 What Is an Annuity?

-An annuity, by definition, is simply an agreement to make a series of payments of a certain amount of money to a specified party for a predetermined period of time.
-Annuities also refer to a commercial insurance contract offered by a life insurance company.
+An annuity is an agreement — a contract — where one party agrees to make a series of payments of a certain amount of money to the other party for a predetermined period of time.

 Basic Characteristics of Annuities

 Although there are many types of annuities, all annuity contracts are alike in several respects.

 - Tax-Deferred Growth.
 Annuities grow on a tax-deferred basis even if they’re not held in an IRA or qualified plan.
 This makes them different from most other types of long-term investments, including stocks and corporate bonds.